Symmetry-protected self-correcting quantum memories: Self-correction with a 1-form SPT phase

 \subsubsection{Symmetry action on the boundary}

-The $\zz_2^2$ 1-form symmetry on a lattice with a boundary is again given by the group $G$ in Eqs.~(\ref{eqRBH1formSymOps}) and~(\ref{eqSymG}).
-On the boundary, such operators are 5-body (rather than 6-body) and are depicted in Fig.~\ref{figBoundarySyms}.
+The $\zz_2^2$ 1-form symmetry on a lattice with a boundary is again given by the group $G$ in Eqs.~(\ref{eqRBH1formSymOps}) and~(\ref{eqSymG}) (consisting of operators supported on 2-dimensional submanifolds that are closed relative the lattice boundary).
+The operators near the boundary are depicted in Fig.~\ref{figBoundarySyms}.

 A general boundary Hamiltonian can be written in terms of operators from the boundary algebra.
 We must therefore analyse the action of the 1-form symmetry on the boundary algebra (to infer how the boundary degrees of freedom transform under the symmetry).
 First, we note that the operators of Eq.~(\ref{eqClusterBdryDOF}) are not themselves symmetric.
 Taking the boundary symmetry operators $S_v$ and $S_q$ with $v \in V\cap \partial \calL$, $q \in Q\cap \partial \calL$ (depicted in Fig.~\ref{figBoundarySyms}), for any $e \in E \cap \partial L$ we have (under conjugation)